Switcheo/tradehub/README.md

   ```

 This will allow your `oraclewallet` to send oracle votes on behalf of your `val` wallet.
+You should run `switcheoctl restart` after linking your wallets, this will allow the oracle to start correctly.

 ## Upgrading your node